 Information Held: We include the names of those people holding the posts (post holders) and the official and/or corporate email addresses connected with the post holder.

-Legal Basis: Personal data is held where it has met the following conditions.
+Legal Basis: Personal data is held where it has met one or both of the following conditions.

 1. Following disclosure from the post holder in question or from other employees within their organisation, either by post, email or phone.